Did you know your nonprofit organization can use an eCommerce store to help fund operations?

 Stripe, for example, makes discounted processing fees available for nonprofit eCommerce.
 Alternatively, you could ask your buyers (many of whom will be unaware that credit card purchases trigger a charge) to cover your fees by ticking a box on your store’s check-out page.

-As a rule of thumb, most products and services supplied by charities in Canada are exempt from GST / HST, whereas most supplies provided by other nonprofit organizations are taxable (PST requirements vary by province).
+As a rule of thumb, most products and services supplied by registered charities in Canada are exempt from GST / HST, whereas most supplies provided by other non-profit organizations are taxable (PST requirements vary by province).

 If you provide taxable supplies—and you’re not considered a small supplier—you’ll need to register for GST / HST and remit taxes collected on the sale of goods.